scylladb/scylladb/docs/operating-scylla/admin-tools/sstablemetadata.rst

              Please consider switching to :ref:`scylla sstable dump-statistics` and :ref:`scylla sstable dump-summary`.

 SSTableMetadata prints metadata in ``Statistics.db`` and ``Summary.db`` about the specified SSTables to the console.
-This tool is supported in Scylla 3.0, Scylla Enterprise 2019.1, and newer versions.

 Use the full path to the data file when executing the command.